drepper/build-tools/README.md

 automatically and gaps in the recording could (but not necessarily do) mean that something is not recorded.

+If the project uses Cmake but is not configured yet, the script will run `cmake`, set up the build directory, and then continue to build the project.
+The build directory will be `build` in the current directory.
+If a directory with that name exists but is not at all or incompletely configured as a build directory, nothing will be done.

 What to do
 ----------